tiangolo/blog-posts/angular-in-docker/README.md

 docker build -t my-angular-project:dev --build-arg configuration="staging" .
 ```

+* All these additional builds, and all the next builds (including the `prod` one) will be very fast, as all the NPM packages will already be installed and Docker will re-use the cached layers.
+It will know it just has to copy your source code and compile it, etc. But if you followed the steps above it won't install everything every time.
+And when you add a new dependency, your `package.json` will be modified, Docker will notice it and re-install the dependencies.

 ## Test it

 To check that your new Docker images are working, you can start a container based on them and see the results.